-Exclusions Exceptions Trade agreements do not apply to any procurement where an express exclusion exists (i.e. procurements subject to an exclusion are not covered).
+Exclusions Exceptions Trade agreements do not apply to any procurement where an express exclusion exists (i.e. procurements subject to an exclusion are not covered ).
 Exceptions may apply to procurements that are covered by trade agreements, and allow contracting officers to deviate, where necessary, from the procedural rules of the applicable trade agreement(s).
 Trade agreement procedural rules do not apply because the procurement is not covered by the trade agreement.
 If an exception applies, some or all aspects of a procurement may not be subject to certain trade agreement procedural rules.
-Exclusions usually take the form of "This Agreement does not cover procurement of"; or "This Chapter does not apply to procurement", etc. Exceptions usually take the form of "This Chapter does not apply to measures" or "This Agreement does not prevent a Party from imposing or enforcing measures", etc. Example: Shipbuilding and repair Example: Legitimate Objectives Exception
+Exclusions usually take the form of "This Agreement does not cover procurement of"; or "This Chapter does not apply to procurement", etc. Exceptions usually take the form of "This Chapter does not apply to measures" or "This Agreement does not prevent a Party from imposing or enforcing measures", etc. Generally, refer to a specific commodity Typically refer to a particular scenario Example: Shipbuilding and repair Example: Legitimate Objectives Exception